Video Download: New Studies Strong Evidence That Trt Is Safe For The Prostate And Effective For Patients

-One study was conducted with regard to evaluating the effectiveness and safety of Testosterone Therapy among elderly patients with Low-T. The long-term use of Testosterone has not been fully evaluated, and this is one of the first major studies to measure how safe the treatment is and how well it works when prescribed consistantly for more than ten years.
+One study was conducted with regard to evaluating the effectiveness and safety of Testosterone Therapy among elderly patients with Low-T. The long-term use of Testosterone has not been fully evaluated, and this is one of the first major studies to measure how safe the treatment is and how well it works when prescribed consistently for more than ten years.
 Researchers from the United States (Boston) and Germany (Bremerhaven) corroborated for this study, and found that Physician-Prescribed Testosterone Therapy was beneficial with regard to a number of symptoms in geriatric men with Low-T. Researchers found that these patients had an overall reduced risk of heart-related complications.

-This study used existing data collected in order to analyze 262 male patients with hypogonadism.
+This study used existing data in order to analyze 262 male patients with hypogonadism.
 These men took Intramuscular Testosterone once every three months for as long as eleven years.
 The following is a list of benefits that the patients experienced:

 - Reduced HbA1c Count